tc39/proposal-type-annotations/README.md

 }
 ```

-A vigil would also make sense, assuming `type` is too verbose:
+A sigil would also make sense, assuming `type` is too verbose:

 ```ts
 %abstract class Point {